platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 Grid environment metrics show resource usage for each app, service, and worker container.

-This reference project has configured a single application and two services: Redis and MariaDB.
+This reference project has configured a single application and two services: MySQL and Solr.
-The plan size for this project is [X-Large](https://platform.sh/pricing/).
+The plan size for this project is [Standard](https://platform.sh/pricing/).
 The appropriate resources have been [allocated automatically](../configuration/app/app-reference.md#sizes) for each container based on the number and type of containers for this plan size.
 The graphs show the current average usage in relation to the allocated resources.